League-University/FlexAgent-Connect/pages/content/src/README.md

 # Content Script Source (`src`)

-This directory is the root for all source code of the MCP-SuperAssistant content script, built on a modern plugin architecture with Zustand state management and React hooks integration.
+This directory is the root for all source code of the FlexAgent Connect content script, built on a modern plugin architecture with Zustand state management and React hooks integration.

 ## Overview

 The content script is a modular, event-driven system responsible for:
 - Interacting with AI platform web pages
 - Managing injected UI components
-- Executing MCP tools via site-specific adapters
+- Executing FlexAgent tools via site-specific adapters
 - Maintaining application state across different contexts
 - Communicating with the background script